All Quiet on the Western Front by Eurostar

 Either e-mail our Reservations Department or call on 01709 830 333 and they will check to see whether you can visit a particular cemetery on any of our Battlefield Tours, if we are not able to fit it into our itinerary then you could take some time out of the tour and do this independently by taxi or public transport.

-Lunchtime departure by Eurostar from London St. Pancras to Lille then transfer to our hotel in Belgium or northern France for a three-night stay.
+Lunchtime departure by Eurostar from London St. Pancras to Lille then transfer to our hotel in Belgium for a three-night stay.

 Day 2 - Ypres & Passchendaele